Table of contents

 3) Continuous Monitoring

-Financial institutions should utilize robust monitoring systems to identify and address cyber threats promptly in real time.
-Automated alerts can help identify suspicious activities and mitigate potential breaches before they escalate.
+Financial institutions should utilize robust monitoring systems to identify and address threats promptly in real time.
+Automated alerts help detect suspicious activities and prevent cybersecurity breaches in banking before they escalate, reinforcing trust in cybersecurity in banking industry and advancing bank network security resilience.

 4) Regular Security Audits